A master plan is a document detailing the technical framework within which a long-term intervention is to be developed.

 We will call you back soon

-We have sent you a confirmation email and you will receive a call from us soon.
+We have sent you a confirmation email and you will receive a call from us very soon.

-Alternatively, please get in touch if you need an answer now.
+Alternatively, please get in touch if you need help now.